daai25/course_material/week-01/03-Operation/luigi_news/README.md

 Our goal is to build a pipeline that:

-1. **Extracts** the latest regional news headlines from a live RSS feed.
+1. **Extracts** the latest technology news headlines from a live RSS feed.
 2. **Loads** this data into a persistent database, avoiding duplicate entries.
 3. **Analyzes** the data to see which news sources are most active.
 4. **Visualizes** the results on a simple web dashboard.